 Scholarships, awards and prizes

-The Faculty of Computing and Engineering Prize list is available at :
+The Faculty of Computing, Engineering and the Built Environment Prize list is available at :

 Additional mandatory costs